ivoyager/ivoyager-changelogs/README.md

 Requires **ivoyager_assets-dev-2020-04-13**: [download](https://github.com/ivoyager/ivoyager-changelogs/releases/download/dev-assets/ivoyager_assets-dev-2020-04-13.zip) (Older release 0.0.5 ivoyager_assets won't work due to changes in the asteroid binaries.)

 * Note 1: There is a lot of API-breakage lately!
 I want to do that now before we go to official beta.
 * Note 2: We changed the main scene to Universe!
-If you update the ivoyager submodule in your own project, you will need to change two settings in project.godot manually:
+If you update the ivoyager submodule in your own project, you will need to change two settings in project.godot manually (I don't know why there are two!):
    * run/main_scene="res://ivoyager/tree_nodes/universe.tscn"
-   * main_scene="res://ivoyager/ui_admin/gui_top.tscn" (For some reason this doesn't update when I change main scene in the editor!)
+   * main_scene="res://ivoyager/ui_admin/gui_top.tscn" (this one didn't update from the editor!)
-* Note 3: There is a new graphic "hang" that happens exactly at the half-way point of a camera movement (almost certainly coincident with camera changing parents).
+* Note 3: There is a new graphic hang that happens exactly at the half-way point of a camera movement (almost certainly coincident with camera changing parents).
 It could be related to the new 3d models, or to Godot 3.2.x update, or something I screwed up in the code...

 ### Added
 * Added small moon 3d models: Phobos, Deimos, Hyperion (plus a couple asteroids but you can't visit these yet).